David Stybr: Engineer and Composer

 If we begin our scale on C, the result is the Ionian Mode defined by the ancient Greeks, which has become our modern Major Mode.
 A simple major triad chord sounds harmonious due to simple physics.
 In a major triad chord of C-E-G-C, the ratios of their frequencies are 1-1¼-1½-2.
 Beautiful, harmonious simplicity.

-1. Johann Sebastian Bach: The Well-Tempered Clavier: Prélude in C Major: excerpt
+2. Johann Sebastian Bach: The Well-Tempered Clavier: Prélude in C Major

-Perfect tuning is in tune for only a few key signatures, because the ratios between 2 adjacent notes are not constant.
-Equal Temperament, however, divides the scale into 12 equal half-steps.
-The intervals are slightly mistuned (for example, the ratio of the fifth is 1.498 instead of 1½, and the third is 1.259 instead of 1¼), but the great advantage is that all keys are equally usable.
+Unfortunately, Perfect Tuning works for only those key signatures with few sharps or flats, because the ratios between 2 adjacent notes are not constant.
+More distant keys sound terrible.
+Fortunately, Equal Temperament divides the scale into 12 equal half-steps separated mathematically by the 12th root of 2.
+The intervals are slightly mistuned (for example, the ratio of the fifth is 1.498 instead of 1½, and the third is 1.260 instead of 1¼), but the great advantage is that all keys are equally usable.
 True Equal Temperament became possible only in the early 20th Century with electronic frequency generators.
 Although it was not possible in his time, Johann Sebastian Bach promoted the concept.
-His Das Wohltemperierte Klavier (The Well-Tempered Clavier) consists of 2 Books of Préludes and Fugues in all 24 possible major and minor keys.
+His Das Wohltemperierte Klavier [The Well-Tempered Clavier] consists of 2 Books of Préludes and Fugues in all 24 possible major and minor keys.
 His Prélude and Fugue in C Major from Book I immediately establishes the sonorities of the diatonic scale.

 2. A Aeolian Mode: Modern Minor